-The complete correlation matrix is shown in Fig. 4b.
-Correlation values along the diagonal part of the correlation matrix (Fig. 4b) are equal to 1.
-Off-diagonal elements are dominated by negative values indicating that the uncertainties are anti-correlated, which implies that exhumation rate parameters have not been independently resolved by the data.
 Anti-correlation is also expected: if two time intervals are available to exhume a rock from a given depth, by increasing the exhumation rate during one interval, the rate during the other interval is required to decrease.
-The relative importance of negative off-diagonal elements is lowest during the 7.5-5 Ma time interval, as this parameter has the highest resolution.
-Conversely, the off-diagonal elements during recent exhumation, from 5 to 0 Ma, have values close to minus one.
+In the early stages of the model (25-22.5 to 20-17.5 Ma), the correlation matrix suggests that the model parameters are perfectly resolved.
+However, this is because the a posteriori covariance matrix is equal to the a priori covariance matrix, which is diagonal.
+In the time intervals younger than 17.5 Ma, the relative importance of negative off-diagonal elements is lowest during the 7.5-5 Ma time interval as this parameter has the highest resolution.
+Conversely, the off-diagonal elements during more recent exhumation, from 5 to 0 Ma, have values close to minus one.
 These large negative values demonstrate that the most recent phase of exhumation is unresolved.